yairEO/tagify/README.md

 * Supports whitelist
 * Supports blacklists
 * Shows suggestions selectbox (flexiable settings & styling)
+* Allows setting [aliases](#example-for-a-suggestion-item-alias) to suggestions for easier searching
 * Auto-complete input as-you-type (whitelist first match)
 * Can paste in multiple values: `tag 1, tag 2, tag 3`
 * Tags can be created by Regex delimiter or by pressing the "Enter" key / focusing of the input